huggingface/blog/leaderboard-drop-dive.md

 After talking it over with the fantastic EleutherAI team (both on [GitHub](https://github.com/EleutherAI/lm-evaluation-harness/issues/978) and internally), who guided us through the code and helped our investigations, it became very clear that the LM Eval Harness implementation follows the official DROP code strictly: a new version of this benchmark’s evaluation needs to be developed!
 **We have therefore taken the decision to remove DROP from the Open LLM Leaderboard until a new version arises.**

-We hope that interested members of the community will join forces with academics working on DROP evaluation to fix both its scoring and its normalization.
+We hope that interested members of the community will join forces with academics working on DROP evaluation to fix both its scoring and its normalization, as it is a delicate and complex task.
 We'd love it becomes usable again, as the dataset itself is really quite interesting and cool.
 We encourage you to provide feedback on how we should evaluate DROP [on this issue](https://github.com/EleutherAI/lm-evaluation-harness/issues/1050).

 Thanks to the many community members who pointed out issues on DROP scores, and many thanks to the EleutherAI Harness and Zeno teams for their great help on this issue.